curlydesigner/site/_posts/2023-06-31-p_wb-accessibility.md

 #### NOT ACCESSIBLE EXAMPLES

+I notice that some mobile games have very small touch tourget and actions that placed too close to each other.
-**Don’t** create actions and icons that are too small or too close to each other.
+Remmember! **Don't** create actions and icons that are too small or too close to each other.
 The distance and spacing between targets depend on the designed area but should take into consideration the largest finger size to prevent accidental touch.
 By using smaller icons consider more spacing to prevent accidental touch Elements that needs to touch each other needs to take into consideration the surrounding touch area